Browse and view photos in Photos on Mac

 View individual photos

-In the Photos app on your Mac, double-click a thumbnail in an album or in Days view to see an enlarged view of it.
+In the Photos app on your Mac, double-click a photo thumbnail.

-Tip: To quickly open or close a selected thumbnail, press the Space bar.
+Tip: To quickly open or close a selected thumbnail, press Return.

 Do any of the following: